Alternatives to Apica LoadTest:

 Once you’ve defined your test scenario, you can select from up to 13 load injection machines from our global network.
 Some load testing tools can only test from inside your own network, which are great for small, functional tests or getting a performance baseline, but by utilizing a broad range of load injection machines around the world, you can better gauge actual performance from where your customers are located.

 During the test, LoadView displays response times and throughput metrics through the online dashboard, giving you immediate insight into how your sites and applications behave under load.
 Once the test has finished, a summary of the test results is automatically generated, displaying a full breakdown of the performance of individual components, along with comprehensive waterfall charts.
 Reports can be shared with your team or stakeholders using a unique link.

-LoadView has subscription-based plans, starting at $199 per month and we offer a 30-day free trial with $20 in load testing credits.
-With our subscription-based plans, unused virtual user minutes and load injector hours roll over from one month to the next.
+LoadView has subscription-based plans, starting at $199 per month and we offer a free trial with $20 in load testing credits.
+With our subscription-based plans, all unused resources roll over and accumulate as long as your subscription plan remains valid.
 Alternatively, you can also select from a pay-as-you-go plan.
 Pricing is calculated and displayed before you begin new test, so you know exactly what you’re paying for.

 If your specific needs require more than what is listed above, please contact us for Enterprise-level plans.

 The purpose of Dotcom-Monitor Professional Services is to assist you and your teams with executing performance tests, interpreting data, and fine tuning your system without our team’s involvement.
 Our techniques are tested and proven.
 You can pick and choose which elements you need assistance with, and our performance engineers will coach you through them.
 Our team is also available to perform the entire load testing exercise for you, offering consultation to optimize your code and infrastructure.
 The level of Dotcom-Monitor cooperation is entirely up to you.

 Apica LoadTest: Setup